 While in slavery Joseph moves up and is placed in charge of all his master’s possessions.
 Despite being placed in a bad situation by his brothers, he could finally breathe a sigh of relief, thinking to himself that things are starting to work out for the better.
 But then he is falsely accused of harassment by his master’s wife and is thrown in prison as a result; setback number two!

-But in time, through a series of events, it leads him to an even higher position than before.
+But in time, a series of events led him to an even higher position than before.
 He became second in command only reporting to Pharaoh.
 What’s more?
 He ends up saving the same brothers that sold him into slavery along with his other family members.
 Each setback Joseph experienced was a setup for his advancement.
 Isn’t that amazing?

 As I wrap up, I want to encourage you to Keep The Faith when experiencing setbacks that are out of your control.
 You may not be able to see how it can work out for the better while you go through it, but know that it can.
 Romans 8:28 states: